Cheesy Shrimp and Grits

 For an even more comforting and decadent meal, try these sides:

-And it’s always a good idea to have a bottle of hot sauce on the table whenever Southern food is served!
+And as someone who absolutely loves spiciness, it’s always a good idea to have a bottle of hot sauce on the table whenever Southern food is served!

 Frequently Asked Questions